 Graduates of the doctor of philosophy in nursing program will be prepared to:

-- Master in-depth theoretical and research knowledge in an area of emphasis.
+- Master in-depth knowledge in a substantive area.

-- Communicate research findings, as well as their implications for policy, nursing practice, and the profession, to lay and professional audiences.
+- Communicate research findings to lay and professional audiences and identify implications for policy, nursing practice, and the profession.

 Areas of Research Emphasis

 The UNMC College of Nursing has faculty ready to serve on dissertation committees that focus on the following areas:

 - Promoting and managing health in at-risk populations and in chronic illness

 - Health Systems and Quality (leadership, policy, administration)

 Additional information regarding PhD research focus areas can be found at https://www.unmc.edu/nursing/educational-programs/graduate/doctoral-faculty-in-nursing.html.

 UNMC offers two paths to your PhD.
 The MSN to PhD is for students who have their master's degree and will earn their PhD degree.
 The BSN to PhD is for students who have received their bachelor's degree and will include some graduate level courses in addition to PhD core courses as they earn their PhD degree.
 Beginning fall semester 2021, the BSN-PhD path does not have an option of taking courses for Advanced Nursing Practice as a Nurse Practitioner.
 For those who are interested in an advanced clinical practice as a Nurse Practitioner, we encourage you to consider the Post-Graduate Certificate after completing your PhD.

 Additional information regarding the PhD program is available at the College of Nursing website at https://www.unmc.edu/nursing/educational-programs/graduate/doctor-of-philosophy.html.